bitprogram0-alt/soundscript-landingpage/README.md

 **License activation limit reached**
 Your license covers 3 devices.
 Contact support to reset activations if you've replaced hardware.

+**Speech sounds robotic with certain Anhad voices** Anhad currently ships with English-only voices (US and UK).
+Non-English voices are on the roadmap.
+For other languages, use the ElevenLabs cloud engine.

 ---

 ## Support